emailjs/emailjs-tcp-socket/README.md

 This shim brings [Mozilla-flavored](https://developer.mozilla.org/en-US/docs/WebAPI/TCP_Socket) version of the [Raw Socket API](http://www.w3.org/TR/raw-sockets/) to Chromium.
 Its purpose is to enable apps to use the same codebase in Firefox OS, Chrome OS, and Chrome Packaged Apps...

-Feel free to you require() or include in your [Chrome Packaged App](http://developer.chrome.com/extensions/apps)!
+Feel free to you include in your [Chrome Packaged App](http://developer.chrome.com/extensions/apps)!

 # Usage